 Broward playgrounds aren't the only ones to avoid equipment that most adults remember.
 Swings, merry-go-

-rounds, teeter-totters and other old standards are vanishing from schools and parks around the country, according to the
+rounds, teeter-totters and other old standards are vanishing from schools and parks around the country,

 And Another from the Boston Globe,Drake Bennett, April 15, 2007

 Writing on the “renewed interest in how and where children play,” Boston Globe staff writer Drake Bennett